Peter Wyngarde: Family

 Wyngarde had two younger Goldbert siblings: Adolphe Henry Peter Goldbert (1930–2011), and Marion Colette Simone Goldbert (1932–2012).
 In 1946, they also came by ship from Shanghai to England, arriving at Southampton on RMS Strathmore on 30 April 1946, aged sixteen and thirteen, both stating their destination as Prenton, Birkenhead.
 In England, Adolphe dropped his first name and was known as "Joe".
 Henry Goldbert was in England at the time and arranged for his younger children to be fostered by a family in Liverpool.
 He then set off for Bombay on the Franconia, intending to return to his life in the East.
-Wyngarde met them after their arrival but had little further contact with them or their children.
+Wyngarde met his brother and sister after their arrival, but had little further contact with them or their children.

 Henry Goldbert had an older brother, Cyril Arthur Goldbert, born in 1895 in Mykolaiv, now in Ukraine, who died in 1958 in Australia.
 A sea port of the Russian Empire, in the later 19th century about a fifth of Mykolaiv's population was Jewish, and although the community suffered a pogrom in 1899, the same was true in 1926.
 The surname Goldbert is rare, with only some 118 people worldwide known to be using it in 2025, almost half of them living in Israel.
 If Cyril and Henry Goldbert's family were Jewish, conversions to Christianity were then common in the Russian Empire, and Wyngarde's biographer reports that Henry Goldbert was a Roman Catholic.

 Henry Goldbert sailed on the RMS Britannic from Port Said to Liverpool in August 1944, giving his age as 47 and his occupation as Marine Engineer, then some months later from Manchester to New York City, arriving there in May 1945.
 Social security records in the United States give his date of birth as 1897 and his birthplace as "Hicolieff", Soviet Union, and name his parents.
 At the time of the 1950 United States census, Henry Goldbert was living in San Francisco, California, with his much older sister Esther Reggoch, both giving their native land as "Russia", and was the owner of a barber shop.
 His age was given as 53, and he stated his marital status as "separated".
 Esther Risoff Goldbert had been naturalized as a US citizen in California in 1938.
 Perhaps coincidentally, Wyngarde visited San Francisco in July 1960.